Local networks, be it private or small business networks, have for a long time

 Remove mDNS from

 Don’t do this.
-Sure, you can, but [there are applications depending on it], and surely you do not want to mess that up for no good reason.
+Sure, you can, but there are applications depending on it, such as Google’s Chromecast, and surely you do not want to mess that up for no good reason.

 Seeing as I don’t recommend doing this, although it’ll work around the issue, I’m not going to go into detail on how to do it.
 Needless to say, however, the cat’s already out of the bag, if you know how to edit files.